The Internet of Things Market Will Soon Double in Size

 I think this is about to change.

 The semiconductor shortage in the automotive industry has dramatically highlighted the importance of sensors and chips inside everyday objects.
 Modern cars each use thousands of semiconductors and this number will only increase as auto brands increasingly move to electric vehicles.
-This is the Internet of Things at work.
+This is the global Internet of Things at work.

 Consumers have become used to smart speakers in their homes – Amazon Echo and Google Home.
 These devices can easily be connected to lightbulbs and heating systems offering the ability to control virtually any system remotely.
 This is IoT in action right at home.
 Although consumers may not be talking with industrial terminology, IoT is becoming as normalized in the home as it is in enterprise.